• Skip to main content

 Pepperoni Pizza Macaroni and Cheese in a skillet with a pizza box in the background

 You'll never miss the noodles in this Eggplant and Zucchini Lasagna!
 Plus, it's super easy to put together and can feed a hungry crowd!
-It can be made with or with or without sausage, but either way it's a very substantial and hearty meal.
+It can be made with or without sausage, but either way, it's a very substantial and hearty meal.

 An Eggplant and Zucchini Lasagna in a white baking dish with basil leaves.

-• Mince two large shallots, and garlic, sauté them in a bit of olive oil in a large stockpot over medium heat.
+• Sauté them in a bit of olive oil in a large stockpot over medium/low heat.

 • Reduce the heat to low and add 3 cans (28 ounces) tomato puree, 1 can (28 ounces) petite diced tomatoes, 2 tablespoons tomato paste, 2 tablespoons extra virgin olive oil, and a chunk of the rind of a block of Parmesan cheese (optional but adds amazing flavor).